A Caveat and Affiliates

 English Ivy Plant Care, consider its history (back to its roots!)

 English Ivy Plant Care needs to be examined from its native beginnings.
 Native to Europe, it was brought to America by early settlers But the English Ivy easily established itself in the wild due to its highly adaptable nature.
 And that enabled the plant to become quite popular.

-English ivy (Hedera helix) grows easily as a ground-cover.
+English ivy (Hedera helix) grows easily as a ground cover.
 However, most know it best for the way it climbs stone or brick walls.
-This woody evergreen vine gave the term Ivy League colleges their name for it’s ability to climb the beautiful architectural outer walls of the prestigious universities.
+This woody evergreen vine gave the term Ivy League colleges its name for its ability to climb the beautiful architectural outer walls of the prestigious universities.

 However, this distinguished plant also makes a beautiful houseplant.
 Displayed in a hanging basket or even on a raised post, the English Ivy trails its vigorous vines.
 In fact, these vines easily train to crawl along a wall or other indoor area.
 In this way, the English Ivy plant provides an accent of greenery.
 Use them in a sunroom, patio, or even a living room.